vlstill/tedi/memory-models.md

 POWER is a very weak, RMO-like memory model in which it is possible to observe out-of-order execution as well as various effects of multi-level caches and cache coherence protocols \cite{Sarkar2011, Mador-Haim2012}.
 For example, POWER allows independent writes to be propagated to different threads in different orders, or loads to be executed before control flow dependent loads (i.e. a load after a branch can be executed before the load which determines if the branch will be taken; this is not possible for writes).
-An example of POWER-allowed behavior can be found in \autoref{fig:power}.
+An example of POWER-allowed behaviour can be found in \autoref{fig:power}.

 The semantics of POWER processors is specified, apart from vendor documents, in both operational and axiomatic formalizations.
 In \cite{Sarkar2011} POWER 7 memory model is described in the form of an abstract machine: it is an operational semantics, nevertheless, it is rather complicated due to subtleties of the architecture.